-EPCOR's vision is to be a premier essential services company in North America that attracts and retains the best employees, is trusted by our customers and valued by our stakeholders.
-To achieve this vision, EPCOR must excel at its utility operations, ensure its human resources and focus results in highly engaged employees and be successful in its pursuit of growth opportunities.
+EPCOR's vision is to be a premier essential services company that attracts and retains the best employees, is trusted by our customers and valued by our stakeholders.
+To achieve this vision, EPCOR must excel at its utility operations, ensure its human resources focus and practices result in highly engaged employees and be successful in its pursuit of growth opportunities.
 This vision is driven by EPCOR's purpose statement, "Communities count on us.
 We count on each other".

 EPCOR's water strategy includes maintaining and developing regulated water transmission and distribution networks, water and wastewater treatment facilities and sanitary and stormwater systems within its current franchise service areas.
-EPCOR will also continue to pursue the development or acquisition of new rate-regulated and contracted water and wastewater assets and operations in new markets.
-This includes design, build, finance, operating and maintenance services for municipal water and wastewater treatment infrastructure, the provision of water and wastewater treatment services, potable and process water for industrial customers and development of contracted water transmission and distribution pipelines.
-EPCOR expects that significant capital investment will be required in its Edmonton franchise service area to address flood mitigation and other infrastructure needs related to its sanitary and stormwater systems.
+EPCOR will also continue to pursue the development or acquisition of new rate-regulated and contracted water and wastewater assets and operations in existing and new markets, which includes design, build, finance, operating and maintenance services for municipal water and wastewater treatment infrastructure, the provision of potable and process water for industrial customers and the development of contracted water transmission and distribution pipelines.
+EPCOR also expects that significant capital investment will be required in its Edmonton franchise service area to address flood mitigation and other infrastructure needs related to its sanitary and stormwater systems, as well as improving water and wastewater treatment plants redundancy and reliability.

-EPCOR's electricity strategy includes maintaining and developing new distribution and transmission infrastructure in its Edmonton franchise service area and Ontario, as well as the development or acquisition of new electrical rate-regulated and contracted assets and operations in new markets.
+EPCOR's electricity strategy includes maintaining and investing in distribution and transmission infrastructure in its Edmonton franchise service area and Ontario as well as the development or acquisition of new electrical rate-regulated and contracted assets and operations in new markets.
 EPCOR will continue to assess the impacts of climate change and resulting impacts of the transition from fossil fuel to cleaner energy including electricity.
-This may test the resiliency of the Company's infrastructure and may require investments to ensure that the electricity systems are strengthened against impacts of climate change and can react to the climate change adaptation strategies of its stakeholders.
+This may test the resiliency of the Company's infrastructure and may require investments to ensure that electricity systems are strengthened against impacts of climate change and can react to the climate change adaptation strategies of its stakeholders.
+EPCOR also expects significant capital investment will be required within its Edmonton franchise service area to address continued customer growth and population densification.

-We believe the long-term outlook for the North American water, wastewater, electricity and natural gas businesses remains strong.
+We believe the long-term outlook for the North American water, wastewater and electricity businesses remain strong.
 The demand for this infrastructure in North America is expected to increase due to population growth, aging infrastructure and water scarcity issues.
-Further, consumer expectations are increasing for safe, high-quality water, reliable and environmentally responsible energy and wastewater treatment and disposal.
+Further, consumer expectations are increasing for safe, high-quality water, reliable and environmentally responsible electricity and wastewater treatment and disposal.

-Over the next five years, we plan to invest in water, wastewater, electricity and natural gas assets where appropriate returns are expected, operational excellence can be delivered and the environmental impact of the investment is acceptable.
+Over the next five years, we plan to invest in water, wastewater and electricity assets where appropriate returns are expected, operational excellence can be delivered, and the environmental impact of the investment is acceptable.
 We will seek growth opportunities within our existing geographical footprint and in new geographies.
-EPCOR also intends to invest in renewable energy generation including solar and biogas facilities within its geographical footprint, where commodity risk can be minimized, to enhance the Company's environmental performance.

 EPCOR will continue to focus on key initiatives with respect to its employees to ensure the Company has an engaged and available workforce to reach the Company's goals.
 Given current activities and the Company's plan to grow investment over the next five years, EPCOR will need to focus on human resource capacity to ensure EPCOR has the people necessary to operate its existing business and to prepare for growth in the future.
 EPCOR will also need to ensure its growing workforce has access to appropriate professional growth and the leadership capabilities to meet the Company's growth objectives.
-Finally, EPCOR will continue to focus on implementing various diversity, equity and inclusion initiatives to enhance the Company's employee experience and to allow the Company to attract and retain a strong workforce.
+Finally, EPCOR will continue to focus on implementing various initiatives to enhance the Company's employee experience and to allow the Company to attract and retain a strong workforce.